 - Letters are recommended, but not required, as supplements to the forms.

 - For help choosing recommenders, preview the questions in the forms at the bottom of this page.

 - Professional Statement.

 - Sample Research Paper.

 - Sole authorship.
-Sample from a group project must be from a published article.
+If the sample is a group project, it must be from a published article.

 - Application Fee.
 USD $50, non-refundable.

 NOTE: Applicants may request in the application form to be considered for both the Ph.D and Psy.D. programs.
 The faculty will then determine which program is the better fit for the applicant, and if an interview invitation is extended, it will only be for the recommended program.